danse-inelastic/matter/docs/tutorial.rst

 >>> stru.forces = forces
 >>> stru[0].force
 [0.0, 0.60999999999999999, 0.69999999999999996]

-To specify the space group symmetry and get back the point group symmetry of a given Wyckoff point:

->>> stru.

-Eventually it may be possible to calculate the symmetry directly from a list of atoms, but for now, input of the space group is necessary.

 To calculate a Monkhorst-Pack mesh over the reciprocal space of the lattice:

 >>> stru.lattice.getMonkhorstPackGrid()
  [[[-0.52359878 -0.52359878  0.52359878]
    [-0.52359878  0.52359878  0.52359878]]
   [[ 0.52359878 -0.52359878  0.52359878]
    [ 0.52359878  0.52359878  0.52359878]]]]
 >>> stru.lattice.getFracMonkhorstPackGrid()
 [[[[-0.25 -0.25 -0.25]
    [-0.25  0.25 -0.25]]
   [[ 0.25 -0.25 -0.25]
    [ 0.25  0.25 -0.25]]]
  [[[-0.25 -0.25  0.25]
    [-0.25  0.25  0.25]]
   [[ 0.25 -0.25  0.25]
    [ 0.25  0.25  0.25]]]]